Updated 2026 Regulations Airbnb Booking.com

 1. "Guest" vs "Payer" Distinction (Chargeback Trap)

-In Spain it is very common for one person to make the reservation (for example, the father) while a different group stays (his children with friends).
+In Spain, it is very common for one person to make the reservation (for example, the father) while a different group stays (his children with friends).
 A month later, the father issues a chargeback claiming: "I never stayed there".

 How ProofSnap Protects You:

 ProofSnap captures the match between the reservation name and the data in SES.HOSPEDAJES.
 If the father claims "he was never there," you have the form signed by his child/group, linked to the session data of the original reservation.
-That is your only defense with the bank – and without a blockchain timestamp, you will not have one.
+That is your only defence with the bank – and without a blockchain timestamp, you will not have one.

 2. Energy Certificates and "Technical Sheet" (Inspectors' New Obsession)